Sartono

 In February 1950, Sartono was elected as the first speaker of the House of Representatives (DPR), though it was then the DPR of the United States of Indonesia (RIS).
 He would go on to serve as DPR speaker for the next ten years, including for the entirety of the liberal democracy period.
 Following the dissolution of the RIS, Sartono would be re-elected as speaker of a new Provisional DPR (which replaced the DPR-RIS).
 In 1951, after the collapse of the Natsir Cabinet, Sartono was appointed formateur and tasked with forming a new cabinet.
 However, he failed to do so after less than a month of negotiations and was forced to return his mandate.
 He also briefly resigned in March 1956 after a bill—which he opposed—on the Netherlands-Indonesia Union was passed by the DPR.

-Following the 1955 elections, Sartono would be re-elected as DPR speaker.
+Following the 1955 Indonesian elections, Sartono would be re-elected as DPR speaker.
 During this time, he served as acting president several times when Sukarno went on overseas trips.
 In 1959, the Constitution of 1945 was re-adopted by presidential decree, marking the rise of authoritarianism and Guided Democracy.
 In 1960, the DPR was suspended by Sukarno after it voted against the government budget; Sartono subsequently resigned.
 After his resignation, he refused to take public office for a few years.
 Eventually, he accepted an offer to serve as vice chairman of the DPA in 1962.
 However, he found it to be disappointing and resigned from the DPA in 1967.
 Thereafter, he left politics entirely and died in 1968.
 Since his death, there have been proposals to declare him a National Hero of Indonesia.